threaming/ENCE464_FitnessMonitorV2/README.md

   E.g. `code .` if you have this directory open in a terminal.

+VS Code will prompt you to install a few recommended extensions, click the 'Install' button to install them.

 ### Building for microcontroller (target)

 To configure target toolchain, open `target/CMakeLists.txt` in the editor, and